DMM TOC > 100 Retail Letters, Cards, Flats, and Parcels > 150 Standard Post|

-An invoice, whether it also serves as a bill, may be placed either inside a Standard Post piece or in an envelope marked “Invoice Enclosed” and attached to the outside of the piece if the invoice relates solely to the matter with which it is mailed.
+An invoice, whether it also serves as a bill, may be placed either inside a USPS Retail Ground piece or in an envelope marked “Invoice Enclosed” and attached to the outside of the piece if the invoice relates solely to the matter with which it is mailed.
 The invoice may show this information:

 b.
 Names and quantities of the articles enclosed, descriptions of each (e.g., price, tax, style, stock number, size, and quality, and, if defective, nature of defects).

 c.
 Order or file number, date of order, date and manner of shipment, shipping weight, postage paid, and initials or name of packer or checker.